 I've been to teamlabs borderless.
 Fun visual light focused exhibit.
 Kinda like a park attraction.
 You'll spend at least an hour but more if you take in the sights with a partner.
 Pics usually don't do it justice.

 Is it like teamlabs planets?
-I thought it was massively overrated. plenty of Instagram kids holding up the fucking line for their selfies and an overwhelming smell foot odor everywhere. definition of a tourist trap, I genuinely don't think I saw a single jap there.
+I thought it was massively overrated. plenty of Instagram kids holding up the fricking line for their selfies and an overwhelming smell foot odor everywhere. definition of a tourist trap, I genuinely don't think I saw a single jap there.

 Borderless is like Planets, only 10x better.